tommichael88/booktomnyc/ServiceAgreement.md

 ## 3. Scope of Services

 The Service Provider will provide the Client with the services as mutually agreed upon in writing and/or will have such details available on the Service Provider's website.
-The detailed scope of each most common service is provided in Annex A.
+The detailed scope of each most common service is provided in [Annex A](https://tommichael88.github.io/booktomnyc/ServiceAgreement#annex-a)

 ## 4. Governing Law and Jurisdiction